jessawright/Portfolio/README.md

 # Portfolio
-This is the portfolio of a fledgling front end web developer.
+This is the portfolio of a fledgling front end web developer and designer.